salrashid123/tls_ak/README.md

 3. Client contacts server requesting `Attestation Key (AK)`
 4. Client and Server perform TPM [Remote Attestation](https://tpm2-software.github.io/tpm2-tss/getting-started/2019/12/18/Remote-Attestation.html)
 5. CLient and Server perform TPM [Quote-Verify](https://github.com/salrashid123/tpm2/tree/master/quote_verify) to ensure the server state is correct
-6. Client requests an Attested EC Private Key where the private key resides on the Server's TPM.
+6. Client requests an _Attested EC Key_ where the private key resides on the Server's TPM.
 7. Client requests server for a locally signed `x509` certificate where the private key is the Attested EC key
 8. Server issues the `x509` with a local CA (the ca can be an actual CA; this demo issues locally)
 9. Server launches a new `HTTPS` server where the server certificate and private key are the newly issued x509 and TPM hosted EC private key